 Roger Scruton.
 "Farewell to Judgment."
 The American Spectator (June, 2009).

 This article reprinted with permission from The American Spectator.

 Roger Scruton is a philosopher, public commentator and author of over 40 books.
-He engages in contemporary political and cultural debates from the standpoint of a conservative thinker and is well known as a powerful polemicist.
 He is a fellow at the Ethics and Public Policy Center in Washington and Professor at the University of Buckingham.
-He is also a fellow of the Royal Society of Literature and of the British Academy.
 He was recently appointed by the UK Government to the chair of a Parliamentary Commission on beauty in building.
-This article is republished from his website with permission.
 He is the author of Conservatism: An Invitation to the Great Tradition, On Human Nature, The Disappeared, Notes from Underground, The Face of God, The Uses of Pessimism: And the Danger of False Hope, Beauty, Understanding Music: Philosophy and Interpretation, I Drink therefore I am, Culture Counts: Faith and Feeling in a World Besieged, The Palgrave Macmillan Dictionary of Political Thought, News from Somewhere: On Settling,An Intelligent Person's Guide to Modern Culture, An Intelligent Person's Guide to Philosophy, Sexual Desire, The Aesthetics of Music, The West and the Rest: Globalization and the Terrorist Threat, Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde, A Political Philosphy, and Gentle Regrets: Thoughts from a Life.
 Roger Scruton is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2009 The American Spectator

 back to top